MicrosoftDocs/windows-driver-docs/migration-guide/index.md

 ##14.
 Create a new WDCML parent topic in HW_NODES
-***Note that this only applies to projects that are being split up - seperating conceptual from reference.***
+***Note that this only applies to projects that are being split up - separating conceptual from reference.***

-To minimize the complextity of the Hardware Dev Center HXT file, we've decided to host the new WDCML parent topic in the **HW_NODES** project.
-By being in a different WDCML project than the reference topics, we can reference projectname.hxt wholesale, simlifying the site-wide HXT and making the ref project easier to maintain.
+To minimize the complexity of the Hardware Dev Center HXT file, we've decided to host the new WDCML parent topic in the **HW_NODES** project.
+By being in a different WDCML project than the reference topics, we can reference projectname.hxt wholesale, simplifying the site-wide HXT and making the ref project easier to maintain.

 ### Create an FWLink for testing on MSDNStage
 In the Dev Center TOC, the link to the OP content depends on the MSDN redirects.
 But we don't want to submit those redirects until the very end of this process [(Step #23, Submit redirect request to MSDN team](#23-submit-redirect-request-to-msdn-team)).
 Thus, in order to test the user experience, you'll need to use an FWLink to link to the OP content from the body of your new parent topic.